 There are a few notable European countries opening their doors to American travelers already, many with plans set before the E.U.’s broader announcement.
 But remember, as of this writing, travelers returning to the U.S. still need to present a negative COVID-19 test for re-entry.
 So even if you’re a fully vaccinated traveler who can now technically skip a test on your way into Greece, you will still have to take a test in Greece to get back home—capeesh?

 Croatia started welcoming travelers on April 1, 2021.
-To visit, ou need to have taken a PCR test or a rapid antigen test within at least three days to take advantage of the stunning coastline and charming, history-rich cities this country has to offer.
+To visit, you need to have taken a PCR test within 72 hours or a rapid antigen test within 48 hours to take advantage of the stunning coastline and charming, history-rich cities this country has to offer.
 Similar to Greece, if you’ve been vaccinated at least 14 days prior to leaving, you can skip the test and present your vaccine card in its shiny laminated pocket.

 What European Destinations Are Trending With Americans?